 We primarily sell our products under short-term price agreements or at prevailing market rates.
 For a number of customers, we sell under long-term, competitively-bid take-or-pay supply contracts.
 As of December 31, 2014, we have 11 take-or-pay supply agreements in the Oil & Gas Proppants segment with initial terms expiring between 2015 and 2019.
 These agreements define, among other commitments, the volume of product that our customers must purchase, the volume of product that we must provide and the price that we will charge and our customers will pay for each product.
 As discussed in Part I, Item 1A, "Risk Factors-A large portion of our sales is generated by our top customers, and the loss of, or significant reduction in, purchases by our largest customers could adversely affect our operations," these customers may not continue to purchase the same levels of product in the future due to a variety of reasons, contract requirements notwithstanding.
 Prices under these agreements are generally fixed but may be subject to upward adjustment in response to certain cost increases.
 Additionally, at the time the take-or-pay supply agreements were signed, some customers provided advance payments for future shipments.
-A percentage of these advance payments accounted for 51% and 45% of our total company revenue during the years ended December 31, 2014 and 2013, respectively.
+A percentage of these advance payments was recognized as revenue with each ton of applicable product shipped to the customer.
+Collectively, sales to customers with take-or-pay supply agreements accounted for 51% and 45% of our total company revenue during the years ended December 31, 2014 and 2013, respectively.
 Although sales under take-or-pay supply agreements, as opposed to short-term price agreements or at prevailing spot market rates, result in us realizing lower margins than we otherwise might during periods of high market prices, we believe such lower margins are offset by the benefits derived from the product mix and sales volume stability afforded by such supply agreements, which helps us lower market risk arising from adverse changes in spot prices and market conditions.
-Additionally, selling more tons under supply contracts also enables us to be more efficient from a production, supply chain and logistics standpoint.
+Additionally, selling more